April 21, 2016

 - Keep up-to-date qualification records and safety performance histories for each of your drivers.

 - Document each driver’s hours of service.
-CDL drivers may not need to complete a log grid if they never drive further than 100 miles from the terminal, but the company must keep records of their hours.
+CDL drivers may not need to complete a log if they never drive further than 150 miles (this rule has recently changed from 100 to 150) from the terminal, but the company must keep records of their hours.

-- Create a regular vehicle maintenance program and make sure that it’s followed.
+- Create a regular vehicle maintenance program and make sure that it’s followed for both your trucks and trailers.

-- Keep thorough records of the incident in a register.
+- Keep thorough records of incidents in a register.

 - Ensure that all of your vehicles are marked with their DOT numbers.